jakobib/angularjs2014/angularjs-library-services.md

 promised to better allow a continuous evolution of library automation and to better connect with external systems.
 Nevertheless current library systems are rarely built of loosely coupled parts that could be used independently.
-The background of this abidance on monolithical systems must be discussed elsewhere, but one reason might be a lack of motivation to provide library services via open APIs.
+The background of this abidance on monolithical systems is to be discussed elsewhere, but one reason might be a lack of motivation to provide library services via open APIs.

 ## Library services and APIs

-Services provided by a library or similar institution should be easy to use by anyone and in any form.
+Services provided by a library or similar institution should be easy-to-use for anyone and in any form.
 Most services, however, can only be used in the fixed context of a particular user interface.
 If a service can be accessed via application programming interface (API), it can also be integrated and used in other applications.
 Nevertheless there is a lack of motivation to expose services via open APIs.

-User interfaces are curated and revised by usability studies and user experience (UX) at best.
+User interfaces (UIs) are curated and revised by usability studies and user experience (UX) at best.
 In other instances the UI is simply judged with common sense by normal library staff and management.
 APIs on the other hand, cannot simply be viewed, used, and judged by anyone.
 Unlike the UI, an API is not a final application to